joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/01/07/style/capitol-riot-tactics.html?searchResultPosition=2

 **A Riot Amid a Pandemic: Did the Virus, Too, Storm the Capitol?**\
-`Some scientists fear that the mayhem on Capitol Hill may have led to a so-called super-spreading event.`\
+`Some scientists fear that the mayhem on Capitol Hill may lead to a so-called super-spreading event.`\
 https://nytimes.com/2021/01/07/health/coronavirus-capitol-riot.html?searchResultPosition=3

 **France vows to speed up vaccinations as it warns that restrictions will remain in place for now.**\